MliMgit/Connect-Four/README.md

 # ConnectFour
- A standart game of connect four I developed for demonstration purposes of my current Java abilites.
+ A standard game of connect four I developed for demonstration purposes of my current Java abilites.